Music Lesson Guidelines

 Ages 13+: 45 minutes or more daily

-• Please keep in mind that the fee for piano lessons is not just an hourly fee for the lesson.
+· Please keep in mind that the fee for piano lessons is not just an hourly fee for the lesson.
 You are paying for the music instruction and the preparatory planning of the lesson, along with my training and experience, recital costs and preparations, professional organizational memberships, piano tunings, professional development, and self-employment taxes.
-The total fee for each music semester is $350, divided into five payments of $70 per month.
+The total fee for each music semester is $400, divided into five payments of $80 per month.
 Payment for lessons is required at the first lesson of the month.
 Late payments should include a $15 late fee, and a fee is charged for returned checks.
 Lesson times are thirty minutes.
+Please see the attached lesson schedule.

 If you have any further questions, just let me know!
 Blessings!